 How to Travel the World on a Budget: A Complete Beginner’s Guide

 Traveling the world doesn’t have to break the bank.
 With the right mindset, smart planning, and a few hacks up your sleeve, you can explore some of the most incredible destinations on a shoestring budget.
+I learned this on my first solo trip to Southeast Asia, where $50 a day covered everything from hostels to street food—proving you don't need a fortune to wander.
 Whether you're a student, a solo traveler, or just someone looking to travel more for less — this guide will show you how.

 Why Budget Travel?